fnroseror/phd-thesis-wind-energy-narino/02_DATA_METADATA/01_dataset_overview.md

 - classical models such as ARIMA and ARIMAX,
 - machine learning models such as Random Forest and XGBoost,
 - deep learning architectures based on LSTM,
-- and the hybrid TDQ–PIESS implementation.
+- and a hybrid physical–statistical integration approach.

 The dataset therefore supports both deterministic and probabilistic evaluation of predictive performance.